lancedb/lancedb/docs/src/basic.md

     use arrow_schema::{DataType, Schema, Field};
     use arrow_array::{RecordBatch, RecordBatchIterator};

-    --8<-- "rust/vectordb/examples/simple.rs:create_table"
+    --8<-- "rust/lancedb/examples/simple.rs:create_table"
     ```

     If the table already exists, LanceDB will raise an error by default.

-!!! info "Under the hood, LanceDB is converting the input data into an Apache Arrow table and persisting it to disk in [Lance format](https://www.github.com/lancedb/lance)."
+!!! info "Under the hood, LanceDB converts the input data into an Apache Arrow table and persists it to disk using the [Lance format](https://www.github.com/lancedb/lance)."

 ### Creating an empty table